aaronbloomfield/ccc/hws/btcparser/index.md

 #### Testing

 To test each error, you should try to change one byte in the file -- specifically, a byte in the particular field you are checking for errors.
-For example, if you want to modify the magic number, you would change one of the first 4 bytes (indexed from zero, that's bytes 0, 1, 2, or 3).
+For example, if you want to modify the magic number, you would change one of the first 4 bytes; bytes are indexed from zero, that's bytes 0, 1, 2, or 3.
 To do that, you can use the following Python program, which you can save as `change_byte.py`:

 ```
 #!/usr/bin/python3